Iphigénie en Aulide & Iphigénie en Tauride

 new DEI Logo CMYK 2H

-Tcherniakov is considered one of the most influential directors of our time.
-He has been awarded the most prestigious opera prizes not only for his stage direction but also for his scenography work.
+Born in Moscow, Dmitri Tcherniakov is considered one of the most influential directors of our time.
+He has been awarded the most prestigious opera prizes not only for his stage direction but also for his scenography work – apart from directing, Tcherniakov also designs the sets for all his productions.
 Exceptionally prolific and inspired, he has received rave reviews for all of his productions, staged in various venues across the world, including the Mariinsky and Bolshoi Theatres, the State Operas of Berlin, Bavaria, and Vienna, La Scala in Milan, Opéra national de Paris, English National Opera, New York Metropolitan Opera, the Bayreuth and Aix-en-Provence Festivals, and more.
 He closely collaborates with some of the top conductors of our times, such as Teodor Currentzis, Daniel Barenboim, Kent Nagano, Philippe Jordan, Alain Altinoglu, and others.
+“My first fascination with opera, almost childlike, was for an old vinyl disc of Iphigénie en Aulide, the only recording by RDA that I could find in Moscow in the mid-1980s.
+It was the performance of a version rearranged by Richard Wagner and recorded in the 1970s featuring Anna Moffo, Trudeliese Schmidt, and Dietrich Fischer-Dieskau. Ι kept listening to it until it was scratched and started producing an insufferable swish.
+And now, about forty years later, the Iphigénies are coming back to me”, notes the director in an interview given to Timothée Picard (Aix-en-Provence Festival).
+The dramaturgy carries Tatiana Werestchagina’s signature, with Elena Zaytseva in charge of the costumes and Gleb Filshtinsky responsible for the lighting.